The Ultimate Guide to Coastal Nightstands

 A white wicker and rattan nightstand with one drawer and an open shelf.

-A natural nightstand with one woven-front drawer and a lower shelf.
+A woven nightstand with one drawer and an open shelf.

 A wide light wood nightstand with an open shelf and two drawers below.